PopovEvgeniy/grpdecompiler/readme.txt

 2.Open terminal and go to source code directory.
 3.
 Run for installation: make install
-Run for uninstallation: make uninstall
+Run for uninstall: make uninstall

 Contact